k3jph/k3jph.github.io/coat-of-arms.md

 Two heraldic badges are associated with my armorial bearings, each combining core elements from the arms into compact, emblematic forms.
-These badges follow the tradition of English armory, where personal devices were historically used for identification in less formal or non-armorial contexts—appearing on retainers’ clothing, seals, standards, household plate, and architecture.
+These badges follow the tradition of English armory, where personal devices were historically used for identification in less formal or non-armorial contexts, appearing on retainers' clothing, seals, standards, household plate, and architecture.

 The primary badge features the martlet from the crest placed in front of a vertically oriented sword inverted, drawn directly from the shield.
 This